CJanecka/Projects_and_CTFs/BootCon: Social Engineering with SET/README.md

     - Adversaries may foucs on individuals, employees, organizations, or government entities; to acquire classified or proprietary data for economic, political, or military advantage.
 This is frequently driven by nation-state and corporate actors; where attackers aim to gain a competitive edge, or influence geopolitical landscapes, through covert information gathering.

   + **Information Manipulation:**
+    - The intentional distortion or dissemination of false information to influence *- public opinion, specific outcomes, or perceptions*.
+This is accomplished by; spreading fake news, creating misleading narratives, or conducting disinformation campaigns.
+Allowing social engineers to shape narratives and control discourse; or achieve political, social, and economic objectives.

   + **Disruption and Sabotage:**
+    - The objective is to induce chaos, impede operations, or damage critical infrastructure.
+Attackers aim to compromise systems, networks, or organizational functions using deceptive tactics, with the goal of disrupting normal operations.
+This involves intentionally creating instability, sowing discord, or inflicting harm; on individuals, organizations, and even entire sectors.

   + **Reputational Damage:**
   + **Political or Ideological Motives:**